 Contact Paul Davis for all your property damage needs.
 (302) 449-6941

-- Obviously, it is always important to be sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to assure them that you are all safe.
+- Of course, it is extremely important to make sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as possible.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-- Be Safe: A water event can present many potential safety hazards to residents.
+- Be Safe: A water event can present a lot of potential safety hazards to residents.
 The potential for slips, falls and electric shock are very real.
 Also, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+Only handle tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected areas of the home.
-Don’t operate the television or other electrical appliances while standing on wet flooring.
+- Electrical: Turn off all power to affected areas of the property.
+Do not operate your TV or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn on your air conditioner to aid in drying during the summer or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to speed up drying during the summer or in more humid regions.

-- Clothing/Fabrics: Transfer wet items to a dry area.
-Don’t allow draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to dry places.
+Don’t allow draperies to remain in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic bags or plastic wrap under the legs of large furniture.
-Wipe any extra water off of the furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic bags or plastic wrap beneath the legs of bigger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help handle with the damage:
+While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help handle with the situation:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the property safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are very real.
+The potential for slips and falls from water that was used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
 Only perform tasks that can be done safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can cause additional damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can cause extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been checked by a technician.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Never use any TV, stereo or other electrical appliances until they have been checked by a professional.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

 - Carpets: Avoid being on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Food Items: Don’t consume food exposed to smoke or any canned items that have been subjected to excessive heat.
+- Food Items: Don’t consume food items exposed to smoke or any canned goods that have been subjected to excessive heat.

-- Pets: Relocate any and all pets to a clean environment until your home has been cleaned and restored.
+- Pets: Relocate any pets to a safe environment until your property has been cleaned and restored.